tmoens/zfm-documentation/zf-development-practices/docs/documentation.md

 ### Building the documentation

-The process is simple and the same for each document.
+You don't really need to do this is your are running mkdocs serve, but if you want to build the site manually, the process is simple and the same for each document.
 As an example, here is how you build the policies and procedures document.

 ```shell